-- 2.1 The Council developed a one-year Corporate Plan alongside an underpinning performance management cycle for the 2016-17 year.
-This was a transitional year for planning and reporting, which enabled the embedding of the new performance management arrangements and ensured a new and consistent approach across the Council.
-The Corporate Plan for 2016-17 was approved by Elected Members at the RMBC Council meeting on 13th July 2016.
-This was further refined to generate the new Council Plan covering period from 2017 to 2020.
-This refreshed Plan was approved by members on 12th July 2017. - 2.2 The first quarterly Performance Report for this Council Plan was presented to the Cabinet and Commissioners' Decision Making meeting on 11th September 2017 and the Overview and Scrutiny Management Board (OSMB) on 27th September 2017. - 2.3 Service and team plans have been produced to ensure a 'golden thread' runs from the Council Plan through to service, team plans and the PDR process and develop a consistent approach across the Council.
+- 2.1 To inform the establishment of the new Vision for the Council, during the summer of 2015, the Leader of the Council and Commissioners (with support from a range of partner organisations and other leading councillors), met with people across Rotherham to listen to their views on their key priorities for the future of the borough.
+In total around 1,800 people were engaged (with the results published in the "Views from Rotherham" report in October 2015).
+This feedback was used to define a new vision for the Borough, which was announced at the Commissioners' public meeting with Councillors on 28th October 2015. - 2.2 In the light of this new vision, a new Corporate Plan was developed.
+This new Plan for 2016-2018, alongside a revised Performance Management Framework, was then endorsed by Elected Members at the Council meeting on 9th December 2015, but members acknowledged that the Corporate Plan would require further work to refine it, and that priorities and measures would need to be finalised through a process to reflect the specific priorities of the Leader and Cabinet in place following the local elections in May 2016. - 2.3 Given the nature of the Council's ongoing progress towards improvement a one-year Corporate Plan was developed.
+The underpinning performance management cycle ran from April to March and 2016-17 was a transitional year for planning and reporting, which enabled the embedding of the new performance management arrangements and ensure a new and consistent approach across the Council.
+The refined Corporate Plan for 2016-17 was approved by Elected Members at the RMBC Council meeting on 13th July 2016.
+This has been further refined to generate a new Council Plan covering period from 2017 to 2020.
+This refreshed Plan was approved by members on 12th July 2017. - 2.4 A new reporting format has been adopted and, following its development throughout the 2016-2017 year, the final quarterly Performance Report for the old Corporate Plan (January to March 2017) was presented to the Cabinet and Commissioners' Decision Making meeting on 10th July 2017 and the Overview and Scrutiny Management Board (OSMB) on 2nd August.
+At the Cabinet and Commissioners' Decision Making meeting the overall direction on travel in relation to performance and the performance reporting timetable were noted.

+2.5 Service and team plans have been produced to ensure a 'golden thread' runs from the Council Plan through to service, team plans and the PDR process and develop a consistent approach across the Council.
 Service Plans are now in place across the Council.